habitat-sh/on-prem-builder/README.md

 ## Introduction

 This repository contains scripts to install Habitat Builder back-end services.
-These services (referred to as the On-Premise Habitat Builder depot) allow for the hosting of Habitat packages (and associated artifacts such as keys) by enterprises in-house (behind the firewall).
-Habitat clients can be pointed to the on-premise depot and allow for development, execution and management without depending on the public Habitat services.
+These services (referred to as the On-Premise Habitat Builder depot) allow privately hosting Habitat packages (and associated artifacts such as keys) on-premise.
+Habitat clients (such as the `hab` cli, Supervisors and Studios) can be pointed to the on-premise depot and allow for development, execution and management without depending on the public Habitat services.

 ## Audience

-This work is *Alpha* level, and intended for use by Chef Customer Development Partners only.
+This work is *MVP/Alpha* level, and intended for use by Chef Customer Development Partners only.
+We will be continually improving it over the next few months, and users should be prepared to actively update their installations to benefit from these updates.

 ## Requirements